 Rubery village is in the Bromsgrove District of Worcestershire, whilst part of the village also forms a southern suburb of Birmingham.

-Situated nine miles from Birmingham city centre, Rubery itself has a population of 16,000, and its nearby locations offer a variety of employment opportunities, with a wide selection of shops and entertainment facilities, a business park and schools, plus the regeneration of nearby Longbridge.
-However, the city of Birmingham, is often where many Rubery inhabitants commute for employment.
+Situated nine miles from Birmingham city centre, Rubery has a population of 16,000, and its nearby locations offer a variety of employment opportunities, with a wide selection of shops and entertainment facilities, a business park and schools, plus the regeneration of nearby Longbridge.
+However, the city of Birmingham is often where many Rubery inhabitants commute for employment.

 Located in a mainly suburban district, the majority of Rubery has been designated to homes and businesses.
 However, the nearby Lickey Hills offers a green backdrop with nature and tranquillity situated within close distance.

-First time buyers are able to find properties throughout the village, with Birmingham Great Park being a popular and modern estate with young couples and families.
+First-time buyers are able to find properties throughout the village, with Birmingham Great Park being a popular and modern estate with young couples and families.

 Rubery is situated near to Longbridge, Frankley is to the North, and Lickey is to the south.
 It is essentially divided into two areas, either side of the A38.
 North of the A38 is primarily residential consisting of a sub-area named Waseley.
 South of the A38 is the High Street (New Road) where Rubery’s retail activity is concentrated.

-Recently, property prices have been positively increasing, with slightly higher prices giving current owners a chance to sell their home and make back the deposit they need for their next home purchase.
+Recently, property prices have been increasing, with slightly higher prices giving current owners a chance to sell their home and take back the deposit they need for their next home purchase.
 This increase in prices may also convince buyers who had been on the side lines of whether Rubery was the right location when purchasing a home.

 Rubery offers a variety of apartments, terraced, semi-detached and detached properties with a mixture of old and new developments throughout each area.